dxan29a/firmware-analyzer-mcp-server/README.md

 - You want the easiest setup and usage
 - You need browser-based access

+### **Choose SSE if:**
+- You need real-time communication
+- You want VS Code GitHub Copilot integration
+- You need automatic reconnection
+- You're building modern web applications
+- You want the best of both worlds (HTTP + real-time)

 ## 🔍 **Analysis Reports**

 The project includes analysis reports from previous firmware analysis: